Predicting drug-gene relations via analogy tasks with word embeddings: Methods

-Similar to settings P1, P2, Y1, and Y2, we perform the analogy tasks in the following four settings.
+Furthermore, based on the analogy tasks in settings P1, P2, and Y2, we consider analogy tasks to predict unknown relations using known relations in the pathway-wise setting by year.
+To do this, we perform the analogy tasks in the following two settings.

-\paragraph{Setting P1Y1.} For the target genes that have drug-gene relations with a drug $d$, only genes categorized in the same pathway $p$ as $d$, and whose relations appeared after year $y$, are considered correct.
+\paragraph{Setting P1Y2.} Using embeddings trained on PubMed abstracts up to year $y$, we consider analogy tasks in setting P1 with a reduced answer set.
+For the target genes that have drug-gene relations with a drug $d$, only genes categorized in the same pathway $p$ as $d$, and whose relations appeared after year $y$, are considered correct.

-\paragraph{Setting P1Y2.} For the target genes that have drug-gene relations with a drug $d$, only genes categorized in the same pathway $p$ as the drug $d$ are considered correct, regardless of whether their relations appeared up to or after year $y$.

-\paragraph{Setting P2Y1.} For the target genes that have drug-gene relations with a drug $d$, only genes whose relations appeared after year $y$ are considered correct, regardless of whether they are categorized in the same pathway $p$ as the drug $d$ or not.
+\paragraph{Setting P2Y2.} Using embeddings trained on PubMed abstracts up to year $y$, we consider analogy tasks in setting P2 with a reduced answer set.
+For the target genes that have drug-gene relations with a drug $d$, only genes whose relations appeared after year $y$ are considered correct, regardless of whether they are categorized in the same pathway $p$ as the drug $d$ or not.

-\paragraph{Setting P2Y2.} For the target genes that have drug-gene relations with a drug $d$, these genes are considered correct regardless of whether they are categorized in the same pathway or not, and whether their relations appeared up to or after year $y$.

-See Supplementary Information~\ref{supp:year_pathway_exp} for details on the analogy tasks and these settings.
+See Supplementary Information~\ref{supp:setting_P1Y2_P2Y2} for details on the analogy tasks and these settings.